Argus (album): Critical reception

 Argus was named "Album of the Year" in the 1972 year-end issue of Sounds.

 William Ruhlmann of AllMusic gave the album a rating of 4 out of 5 stars, praising the instrumentation and writing that "it set up the commercial breakthrough enjoyed by the band's next album, Wishbone Four, but over the years it came to be seen as the quintessential Wishbone Ash recording, the one that best realized the group's complex vision."

 Influence

 In an interview with Guitar World in 2011, Steve Harris from Iron Maiden said "I think if anyone wants to understand Maiden's early thing, in particular the harmony guitars, all they have to do is listen to Wishbone Ash's Argus album."

 Track listing

-Music by Wishbone Ash, lyrics by Martin Turner, except "Time Was" by Ted Turner and Martin Turner, and "Leaf and Stream" by Steve Upton.

-All lead vocals were performed by Martin Turner with Andy Powell (&), unless otherwise noted.

 Note: track timings on the gatefold sleeve of early editions are incorrect.
 For example, "Time Was" is listed as 9:00 and not the correct 9:42.